 If the Fund uses debt to finance investments, its net investment income may depend, in part, upon the difference between the interest rate at which it borrows funds and the interest rate of investments made using those funds.
 As a result, a significant change in market interest rates can have a material adverse effect on the Fund's net investment income.
 In periods of rising interest rates when it has debt outstanding, the Fund's cost of funds will increase, which could reduce the Fund's net investment income.
 The Fund may use interest rate risk management techniques in an effort to limit its exposure to interest rate fluctuations.
 These techniques may include various interest rate hedging activities to the extent permitted by the Investment Company Act.
-These activities may limit the Fund's ability to participate in the benefits of lower interest rates or hedging transactions could have a material adverse effect on the Fund's business, financial condition and results of operations.
+These activities may limit the Fund's ability to participate in the benefits of lower interest rates with respect to the hedged portfolio.
+Adverse developments resulting from changes in interest rates or hedging transactions could have a material adverse effect on the Fund's business, financial condition and results of operations.